bballgeier/TowerOfHanoi/README.md

 Tower of Hanoi game in a GUI

-The TowersAnim file is the main to execute.
+The TowersAnim file is the main file to execute.